 Try before you buy and the magic ‘free’ word: Trial periods are always a win

-Simplicity and Psychology: In pricing font, language and numbers
+Using Simplicity and Psychology for Pricing Software: In pricing font, language and numbers

-As most of us are familiar, psychological pricing refers to a method of pricing items to make them appear more reasonably priced and most importantly like a deal.
+As most of us are familiar, psychological pricing refers to a method of pricing items to make them appear more reasonably priced and like a deal.
 We may know this intellectually, but it still works on us psychologically somehow.
-If it’s a bargain we’re looking for we’re likely excited by odd numbers at the end of the price tag, specifically ‘7’ and ‘9.’
+If it’s a bargain we’re looking for we’re likely excited by odd numbers at the end of a price tag, specifically ‘7’ and ‘9.’

 On the flip side, if we’re consumers who wear designer labels and drive luxury cars, (or at least want to be) we wait to see even ‘00’s’ at the end.
 Know your consumers and what kind of customers you have and are looking to attract.
 For all, visual simplicity is most appealing, so keep the features lists minimal and impactful regardless of the number you decide to put at the end.